havochvatten/MSP-Symphony/README.md

 [symphony-global.properties](symphony-ws/src/main/resources/symphony-global.properties).
 In particular, the _api.base_url_ property may want to be overridden to point to a remote server when running the API tests.

+#### 4. Java VM Runtime flags

+It is a very good idea to give the system ample heap space to work with, at least a few GBs.
+Example: `-Xmx10G`

+The system assumes that all strings related to area polygons are in UTF encoding.
+Current JVMs typically defaults to the default native platform encoding.
+Notably, on Windows that is not UTF and so if running on Windows specifying `-Dfile.encoding=UTF-8` may be necessary (that setting is used also when reading data from the datbase).

 ### Frontend

 In the interest of efficiency the frontend is can be served by a separate frontend server.
 In the case of Apache